WaLazzara/LAZZARA-WILLIAM-WOH3931/002_analysis.md

 {% assign media = site.media_metadata | where_exp: "item", "item.name == 'ShiroIshii'" %}
 {% include media.html pages=media %}

-## Amnesty and Survivors
-There is a lack of information about the scientific findings of Unit 731.
-While we know the experiments that were performed and their results from testimonies of the Japanese researchers and guards, information regarding their findings is kept secret by the United States government.
-This is due to an amnesty deal struck between Unit 731’s researchers and the United States following Japan’s surrender in 1945.
-In exchange for Unit 731’s research discoveries, the perpetrators of Unit 731’s various war crimes and crimes against humanity were not prosecuted during post-war trials.[^12] Additionally, none of the victims of Unit 731 survived, mostly as a result of the experiments performed on them.
-Unit 731’s shocking war crimes reflect Japan’s harsh strategy designed to intimidate “lesser” races, humiliate and demoralize prisoners of war, and display power through barbaric acts.

 [^1]: Kishor Johnson, “A Scientific Method to the Madness of Unit 731’s Human Experimentation and Biological Warfare Program,” Journal of the History of Medicine and Allied Sciences 77, no. 1 (2021): 33-34, accessed November 9, 2024, doi: 10.1093/jhmas/jrab044.
 [^2]:  Doug Hickey, et al., “Unit 731 and moral repair,” Journal of Medical Ethics 43, no. 4 (2017): 275; Kishor Johnson, “A Scientific Method to the Madness,” 30, accessed November 9, 2024, doi: 10.1136/medethics-2015-103177.